saifazmi/BlockAge/README.md

 - ~~Hovering over the Blockade causes the grid to move (Paul is moving elements around to fix this)~~

 #### Renderer
-- ~~Gambling Error - Occasionally program thinks it isn't on the FX hread when it is.
+- ~~Gambling Error - Occasionally program thinks it isn't on the FX thread when it is.
 (Fixed - Duplicate line caused the error)~~

 Contributors
 ------------